-Once you complete a treatment program, the kind of support you receive after plays a critical role in the success of your recovery.
+Once you complete an inpatient or outpatient treatment program, the kind of support you receive plays a critical role in the success of your recovery.
 Participating in addiction support groups can keep you focused on staying sober and rebuilding your life.

 Arkview Recovery helps connect patients to a group therapy program and other aftercare programs.
 We remain committed to your success long after you’ve left our facility.